joelwross/tutorials/src/css-frameworks/index.md

 Simplicity is one benefit, but **download speed** is another.
 Content Delivery Networks are a set of web servers that can deliver commonly-requested content very quickly all over the world.
 CDNs replicate their content to machines in several regions of the world, and use dynamic Domain Name Service (DNS) resolution to steer users to the machine nearest them.
 So a user in Australia might download the Bootstrap CSS from a server located in Singapore, while a user in France might get the same CSS file from a server located in Ireland.
 Although it often seems like the Internet is instantaneous, dragging files halfway around the world is still relatively slow.
 If the files are large, it can create a noticeable delay.

-CDNs also increase perceived performance because the requested URL will be the same across various web sites that use the same file.
-The first time a user visits a site that uses this same framework, the CDN tells the browser that it can cache the files for a particular amount of time.
-The browser can also ask for the file content only if the file has been modified since the last time the browser downloaded it.
-Because the URLs are the same between sites, it's very possible that a first-time user to your site has already downloaded your CSS framework files (especially if you use a popular framework like Bootstrap), and thus your site can render much faster.
+Another reason that CDNs increase download performance is **browser caching**.
+If multiple sites all use the CDN version of Bootstrap, then the browser only has to download that file the first time you visit one of those sites.
+The browser can then reuse the previously downloaded file for all other sites that link to the same URL.
+With popular frameworks like Bootstrap, it's highly likely that your user has already visited a site that links to Bootstrap's CDN version, and thus the Bootstrap CSS and JavaScript are already in the user's browser cache.

-A third benefit is **dynamic patching**.
+Another benefit is **dynamic patching**.
 If the developers of your framework discover a bug that can be patched without breaking existing code, they can re-release the patched file to the CDN, and your users' will automatically pick it up the next time they visit your site.

 The only drawback of linking to a CDN is that it won't work when you are offline.
 If you commonly do your development offline, or if you are building a web application that is meant to run offline, you must download the CSS framework files into your project directory using one of the other two methods.